The Queen of Wands

 Leo rules the Sun in astrology, so no doubt the Queen of Wands is governed by Leo.
 There is some debate whether she governs Pisces/Aries from the Golden Dawn or Cancer/Leo from the Builders of the Adytum.
 You’ll have to pick which one resonates with you.
 I’ve recorded both in the info box at the top of the page.
 Regardless, the sun is cheerful and associated with optimism.
 She is holding a sunflower and sunflower adorn her throne along with her lions.
 Sunflowers are called sunflowers because they follow the direction of the sun.
 Their bright sunflower faces are looking up to the sun embracing the energy.
 The Queen of Wands is not necessarily the typical beauty that we see more in the Queen of Cups, rather, the Queen of Wands beauty radiates from the inside outward.
 The sunflowers say, “Look at me!”

 The Queen of Wands is very adaptable.
 She can change quickly from one person to the next.
 This is indicated by the way one side of her is gray and the other yellow.
 She can adapt to any situation and is able to see a situation from all sides of the equation.
-This maybe why she has a lot of friends from all walks of life.
+This is why she has a lot of friends from all walks of life.

 The Queen of Wands combines the element fire with the element of all the queens, water.
 Both are very tumultuous elements, with tendencies to “act dramatically.”
 This constant pull of water extinguishing fire means that she is often pulled in one direction and then the polar opposite the next.
 This also supports the idea of her being adaptable because fire and water can also create steam.
 This is adaptation at its highest form.
-(Meditate on card 20, Judgement, which also combine fire and water.)
+(Meditate on card 20, Judgement, which also combines fire and water.)
 The Queen of Wands is experienced at taking things while blending them together to create a new thing.
-She's a natural alchemist.
+She’s a natural alchemist.

-The Hebrew letter that is associated with all the queens is "Heh".
+The Hebrew letter that is associated with all the queens is “Heh”.
 Heh is masculine and is associated with the Emperor.
 We have the initial foundation (Yod) which was set by the king, but she is the one who unites it within her own realm.
 Without the queen, the king would have no heir, no life and nothing would flow and reproduce.
 The king has to get through the queen to get things done.
 Even the knights of the suit take her command, not the command of the king.
-The king is merely a pawn set up by our own patriarchal society, but when we start looking beyond mere superficial symbology and we trace our ancient roots to the picture of who we are and where we came from.
+The king is merely a pawn set up by our own patriarchal society, but when we start looking beyond mere superficial symbology and we trace our ancient roots to the picture of who we were and where we came from.
 For me personally, I see the queens as having more mastery over their realm than the king.
 This becomes more evident when the symbolism is closely examined.
 It will surprise you that it is not initially what you think.

-When we combine all of the attributes that the Queen of Wands embodies we get a full picture of a powerful archetype who doesn't let anything stand in her way.
+When we combine all of the attributes that the Queen of Wands embodies, we get a full picture of a powerful archetype who doesn’t let anything stand in her way.

-Queen of Wands Tarot Card Meaning
+Queen of Wands Interpretation and Divination

 In a general reading, the Queen of Wands signifies a bold outlook to life.
 You will need to take the bull by the horns and get going.
 The Queen of Wands is the card you get when you want to travel to the highest peak in the world or if you want to do something daring and exciting.